Joseph Giarratano

-Joseph M. Giarratano (born August 26, 1957) is a former prisoner who served in Deerfield Correctional Center, in Southampton County, Virginia.
+Joseph M. Giarratano (August 26, 1957 – October 6, 2024) was an American murderer and prisoner who served in Deerfield Correctional Center in Southampton County, Virginia, and was on death row until having his sentence commuted to life imprisonment.
 On November 21, 2017, he was granted parole.
-He was convicted based on circumstantial evidence and his own confessions, of murdering Toni Kline and raping and strangling her 15-year-old daughter Michelle on February 4, 1979, in Norfolk, Virginia.
-He has said that he was an addict for years and had blacked out on alcohol and drugs, waking to find the bodies.
-He was sentenced to death and incarcerated on death row for 12 years at the former Virginia State Penitentiary (which has been replaced).
+He was convicted, based on circumstantial evidence and his own confessions, of murdering Toni Kline and raping and strangling her 15-year-old daughter Michelle on February 4, 1979, in Norfolk, Virginia.
+He had said that he was an addict for years and had blacked out on alcohol and drugs, waking to find the bodies.
+He was sentenced to death, and incarcerated on death row for 12 years at the former Virginia State Penitentiary.

-He is notable for having become a serious legal scholar, helping mount litigation to explore constitutional rights of prisoners.
-Defense attorneys had mounted appeals to re-open his case in the late 1980s, based on what they said was new information, e.g. head and pubic hairs, sperm, finger prints, and bloody boot prints did not match to Giarratano.
+Giarratano is notable for having become a serious legal scholar, helping mount litigation to explore constitutional rights of prisoners.
+Defense attorneys had mounted appeals to re-open his case in the late 1980s, based on what they said was new information, e.g. head and pubic hairs, sperm, finger prints, and bloody boot prints did not match Giarratano.
 He lost state and federal appeals due to procedural rules that barred review of errors that were not objected to at the time of trial.
-The case attracted international attention as his execution date was scheduled in February 1991.
-Three days before the execution date, Governor Douglas Wilder commuted Giarratano's death sentence, with a pardon sentencing him to life imprisonment with a recommendation for new trial, and possibility of parole after 25 years (given the time already served, this would have made Giarratano eligible for parole in 13 years.)
-Mary Sue Terry, the state Attorney General, summarily dismissed the new trial recommendation, stating that "evidence of innocence is irrelevant under Virginia procedural rules."
+The case attracted international attention as his execution date was scheduled for February 1991.
+Three days before the execution date, Governor Douglas Wilder commuted Giarratano's death sentence to life in prison with the possibility of parole after 25 years imprisonment (after 13 years with allowance for time served).
+Mary Sue Terry, the state Attorney General, refused to seek a retrial, stating that she was confident that Giarratano was guilty of killing Kline and her daughter.